dconstruct-tech/dash-sdk/docs/dash-nav/dash-nav.md

 <div id="section6"></div>

 ### 6. Plan Tab
-The plan tab is used for preparing routes for your robots to follow and apply BLK scans.
+The plan tab is used for preparing routes for your robots to follow and perform BLK scans.

 <div id="section6_1"></div>